oroinc/documentation/cookbook/index.rst

 * How to override part of the bundle (controller, template etc.)
 * How to set up ACL
-* How to create and customize application menu

 Will be done